nozomiyamada/JS_mathtool/README.md

 # JS_mathtool

 JavaScript functions for mathematic calculations.
-Please feel free to use them.
+Please feel free to copy and use.

 **"not very precise, but simple and fast enough"** (guarantee at least 5 significant digits)